Harrisburg DUI Attorney

 Improper Administration/Inaccuracy of Field Sobriety Test (FST)

-Field sobriety tests are notoriously inaccurate even though they continue to be used by law enforcement across the country.
-Police officers must follow strict protocols for administering each test; if they fail to do so, any evidence collected during the test can be suppressed, especially if the officer is found to have intimidated or bullied the suspect.
+Field sobriety tests are notoriously inaccurate, even though they continue to be used by law enforcement nationwide.
+Police officers must follow strict protocols for administering each test; if they fail, any evidence collected during the test can be suppressed, mainly if the officer is found to have intimidated or bullied the suspect.

 Improper Administration or Inaccuracy of Breathalyzer Test

-If your Harrisburg DUI attorney can prove that the officer wasn’t properly trained in handling breathalyzers, if the specific device wasn’t maintained or calibrated properly, or if certain intervening factors were at play, such as vomiting, the results of the test may be thrown out.
+If your Harrisburg DUI lawyers can prove that the officer wasn’t adequately trained in handling breathalyzers, if the specific device wasn’t maintained or calibrated correctly, or if certain intervening factors were at play, such as vomiting, the test results may be thrown out.

 Medical Conditions